Rainymood/notes/docs/code-review.rst

 Code review checklist
 =====================

+Purpose

-  The primary purpose of code review is to make sure **that the overall code health of Google's code base is improving over time.** All of the tools and processes of code review are designed to this end.
+  The primary purpose of code review is to make sure **that the overall code health of the code base is improving over time.** All of the tools and processes of code review are designed to this end.
 In order to accomplish this, a series of trade-offs have to be balanced.

+Joy

+* |checkbox| Does the code spark joy?

 Requirements

-* |checkbox| Does the code spark joy?
 * |checkbox| Does the code satisfy the requirements?

 Design

-* |checkbox| Does the code follow the Single Responsibility Principle?
+* |checkbox| Does the code follow the Single Responsibility Principle (SRP)?
-* |checkbox| Is data IO pushed to the boundaries
+* |checkbox| Is data (input/output) pushed to the boundaries
 * |checkbox| Is dependency injection (DI) followed?

 Maintainability

 * |checkbox| Is the code easy to read & follow?
-* |checkbox| Are the classes/variable names clear and descriptive?
+* |checkbox| Are the variable/class names clear and don't lie?
-* |checkbox| Is there code duplication (DRY)?
+* |checkbox| Is there code duplication?

 Testing

+* |checkbox| Is there an integration test for a new use case?
-* |checkbox| Is new logic unit tested?
+* |checkbox| Is all new logic unit tested?
 * |checkbox| Are all edge cases tested?
-* |checkbox| Is there an integration test for a new use case?

 Documentation